k00ni/from-object-to-icf/README.md

 ### Non-technical

 If you have a non-technical contribution, like a comment or want to contribute to the wiki, please go to OSF [here](https://osf.io/dqtjs).
-Participation requires an OSF account though.
+Participation requires an OSF account tough.

 ## Use cases